DragonCherry/AssetsPickerViewController/README.md

 Really sorry for my late update for following features.

-"Recent Changes"
+"Recent Bug Fixes"

-- takes and auto-selects photo or video took inside picker
-- multiple selection by dragging cells (from iOS 13)
-- bug fixes
+- Fixed not to show empty photo cell built by Xcode12
+- Fixed responseless preview on newer iPhone

 ## AssetsPickerViewController